 Modern Routine Chart for Toddlers from Dandee Designs

 I appreciate the simplicity of the design of this chore chart template.
-The child will not be (as) overwhelmed using the simple icons and calm colors, which is perfect for the morning routine and evening routine.
+As a result, the child will not be (as) overwhelmed using the simple icons and calm colors, which is perfect for the morning routine and evening routine.

 Printable Routine Chart from Life Your Way

 The use of visuals is extremely important in my family.
-These morning and evening routine templates print nicely and are a great start for little ones.
+In addition, these routine templates print nicely and are a great start for little ones.

 DIY Daily Routine Chart for Kids from Listening in the Litany

 Such a cool way to get kids involved using their little hands.
 The simple labels and ease of use with this routine chart is a big plus.
-In my home, we have to be flexible.
-This routine chart allows us to be flexible.
+In my home, we have to be flexible and this routine chart allows us to be flexible.

 Routine Chart from Keeping Life Creative